 They want to be part of something.
 Amazon ships a brown box.
 You have the ability to ship a ‘concert’.
 A way to give a human connection and gain lifelong customers.

-I have shipped products for 10 years and every purchase I put in a Laffy Taffy.
-You know the sticky sugary stuff with a joke on the package?
+I have shipped products for 10 years, and I put a Laffy Taffy in every box.
+(You know the sticky sugary stuff with a joke on the package?)
 Why?
 Because something that small gave me true customers.
 They filmed videos of their kids running to the front porch tearing through the box to find the candy and laughing when they told the kids that they couldn't have it so they could eat it.
-I would send packages of Laffy Taffy to my top customers randomly with a thank you note and they raved about my store on social media.
+I would send packages of Laffy Taffy to my top customers randomly with a thank you note, and they raved about my store on social media.

 Don’t want to do taffy?
 Check out my other post on what you can include in your packaging to give it that concert feel.

 Oh and one other small note: You can’t put discounts for further purchases in your packaging.
 That is a no-go, no-way rule from Amazon.
 What a bummer as I put in a thank you/discount card to encourage repeat purchases in my packages and from just that one little added bonus…in one year I sold an extra $24K. (link to that post) Yes, 24K.
 I don’t take that lightly as that’s almost as much as I made teaching in an entire year!
 Oh and the extra sugar on top of that is that it made customers super happy to get a discount code and I didn’t have to pay advertising fees.
 Nope, not a one.
 It was more money in my pocket.
 Cha-ching.
 I can only imagine if someone would have told me this little trick 10 years ago!
 Use it…it’s a good one!